rbarros/checker.js/README.md

 # Checker

-Checks if the field value already esists.
+Checks if the field value already exists.

 ## Getting Started
 Download the [production version][min] or the [development version][max].